sinhnguyen1411/hidden-gems-be-mvc/README.md

 Redis cache (optional):
 - Compose includes a `redis` service; PHP is preconfigured with `REDIS_HOST=redis`.
-- To enable app caching via Redis, set any `*_CACHE_TTL` or simply leave defaults and ensure Redis is up.
+- To enable Redis caching in the app, ensure Redis is up and install Predis locally:
+  - `composer require predis/predis:^2.2`
+  - Keep `REDIS_HOST=redis` (inside Docker) or set `REDIS_URL` accordingly.
+  - If Predis is not installed or Redis is unreachable, the app will transparently fall back to file cache.
 - Seed data: `docker compose exec php php database/seeders/seed.php`

 Config notes: